Payment Services Directive

-Contactless card machine transactions (also ‘online’) will be subject to new rules.
+Contactless card machine transactions (also ‘ecommerce’) will be subject to new rules.
 After 14th September, card issuers are required to prompt the Cardholder to perform a Chip and Pin transaction each time their cumulative contactless spend reaches €150 since their last Chip and Pin transaction

 Regulatory Technical Standard